tapanit-e/max-clique-js/README.md

 Probabilistic greedy heuristic algorithm is 2-approximation algorithm.
 Hence __this__ is also 2-approximation algorithm for max clique increasing the current best known approximation O(n(log log n)^2/(log n)^3)

+Reduction is found in parser.js, the implementation of the algorithm is in sat.js